 BLACK+DECKER has been making power tools since 1910.
 The BDEQS300 sander is no exception.
 It features 270-degree flush sanding clearance so you can get into tight spaces with ease.
 Plus, the tri-layer filtration system helps in an easy dust removal process.

 The paddle switch activation makes this tool easy to use – just flip the switch on/off during application without having to touch any buttons or levers.

-The 2 amp powerful motor provides 1,600 orbits per minute for material removal with minimal vibration.
+The 2 amp powerful motor provides 1,600 orbits per minute for material removal with low vibration.
 You won’t find another machine like it on the market today that offers such high performance at an affordable price point.

 The included components are also worth mentioning – BDEQS300 Sander, Sheet Sandpaper, Paper Punch, and Dust extraction bag that will help keep your workspace clean as well as ensure that you have everything you need right out of the box.

 So if you want a professional-grade product at a great value then look no further than BLACK+DECKER’s BDEQS300 sheet finishing sander.
-This is the best sheet sander for stairs on our list.

 - The paddle switch makes it easy to operate

-- Decent motor power
+- Decent 2 amp motor generates enough power

 - Includes necessary sanding materials in the box